silexlabs/www.silex.me-2020/pages/blog/silex-v3-kick-off.md

   key features of Webflow with these components:</p><ol><li><p>A drag and drop web design tool, showing all the CSS features in a class-based style manager - that is the no-code part and it will be based on the <a href="https://grapesjs.com/" title="Grapes JS web builder framework">GrapesJS</a> framework.
-This part  today''s Silex v2 scope, and will still be useful by itself for smaller simpler websites</p></li><li><p>An integration with any <a href="https://jamstack.org/headless-cms/" title="Headless CMS">headless CMS</a> - such as <a href="https://directus.io/" title="headless cms
+This part is today''s Silex v2 scope, and will still be useful by itself for smaller simpler websites</p></li><li><p>An integration with any <a href="https://jamstack.org/headless-cms/" title="Headless CMS">headless CMS</a> - such as <a href="https://directus.io/" title="headless cms